belinda30/Eniac-s-Discount-Strategy/README.md

 # Data Analysis: Eniac’s Discount Strategy Evaluation

-This project analyzes the effectiveness of Eniac's current discounting model.
+This project analyses the effectiveness of Eniac's current discounting model.
 By evaluating the relationship between discount percentages, order volume, and seasonal revenue peaks (Black Friday & Christmas), this study identifies a "Sweet Spot" for maximizing revenue without sacrificing brand value.

 ⚠️[!
 CAUTION !]⚠️

 Data Quality Warning: During the initial cleaning phase, it was determined that over 80% of the original dataset was corrupted or contained null values.
 The following insights were derived from the remaining validated data.
-Consequently, significant focus was placed on identifying necessary database optimizations to prevent future data loss.
+Consequently, significant focus was placed on identifying necessary database optimisations to prevent future data loss.

 ## 📋 Executive Summary